etienne-hr/exoblog/README.md

 - Create an account on SQL database
 - Log in if you have an account (with a session in PHP)
+- Impossible to create an account if the username is already taken
 - If you try to read articles without being you will be on a login page with an error message
 - Possibility to add a comment on article
 - Log out the session

 ## Helpfull ressources

-- Grafikart course on PHP blog : https://www.grafikart.fr/tutoriels/tp-blog-css-1044
+- Grafikart course on PHP blog : https://www.youtube.com/watch?v=j0a1kQpELRo
 - PHP documentation
 - Bruno Simon course : https://bruno-simon.com/